A new species of cute but poisonous 'pumpkin' toads discovered in Brazil - KESQ

 Humans can touch them with their bare hands, but they should be careful not to touch their eyes or mouth afterward, he added.

-The toadlets secrete a poison called tetrodotoxin, which is the same poison found in fugo fish, Goutte said.
+The toadlets secrete a poison called tetrodotoxin, which is the same poison found in fugu, also known as puffer fish, Goutte said.

 “Humans can get poisoned by ingesting the toadlet or if an open wound is in contact with their skin,” Goutte said.